 Although the e-learning is believed could help the students in learning, it is must be understood that e-learning is only a media that can not change the condition of the student instantly.
 However, e-learning will not replace other training instruments, but will rather qualitatively complement them [4].
 We need a good instructional design to be implemented using the e-learning.
 The strategy of conducting a vocational course with a practical lesson oriented.
 The instructional design to run the course will be prepared by using an ideal approaching in line with the vocational education characteristics.
 The project method stems from John Dewey's idea of the concept of learning by doing.
 Student knowledge will develop as students face new experiences that compel to build and modify initial knowledge.
 Student intellectual development is reached by many new experiences when they are learning and then attempts to solve the problems raised by the experiences they had.
 Almost all vocational education courses are practical knowledge that needs to be done as a real project for the students.
-The concept of learning by doing which is the process of acquiring learning outcomes by working on certain actions in accordance with the objectives [5].
+The concept of learning by doing is the process of acquiring learning outcomes by working on certain actions in accordance with the objectives [5].
 Piaget also argues that student competence will increase as long as the students face new experiences that push the student to build and modify their initial knowledge.
 On the other hand, Vygotsky states that individual intellectual development is faced with new and challenging experiences and then attempts to solve the problems raised by that experience.
 These statements are in line with constructivism theory which emphasizes knowledge built by students by using the experiences and cognitive structures that they already have [6].
 PBL is an innovative approach to learning that teaches a multitude of strategies critical for success in the twenty-first century.
 Students drive their own learning through inquiry, as well as work collaboratively to research and create projects that reflect their knowledge.
 From gleaning new, viable technology skills, to becoming proficient communicators and advanced problem solvers, students benefit from this approach to instruction [7].